paul-wolf/yewdoc-client/readme.md

 between a shell and the host OS GUI.
 When working regularly on the command line, it is a considerable annoyance to have to break out to use the host OS file management app to find files and use the mouse.
-Yewdoc lets the user seamlessly browse and operate on her collection of text files.
+Yewdocs lets the user seamlessly browse and operate on her collection of text files.
 These can be snippets, larger documents, notes, etc. Exporting to other formats is easy and natural.

 A major design goal is to reduce the mental overhead of finding files.
-Once a file is managed by Yewdoc, it is very easy to perform operations like editing on it without needing to remember the exact name or location.
-Documents can be managed by Yewdoc either within its own repository or in-place as linked documents.
+Once a file is managed by Yewdocs, it is very easy to perform operations like editing on it without needing to remember the exact name or location.
+Documents can be managed by Yewdocs either within its own repository or in-place as linked documents.

 You are not forced to choose between your favourite non-text editor and shell editor.
-You can just as well use Sublime, Atom or other non-console interfaces for editing Yewdoc documents.
+You can just as well use Sublime, Atom or other non-console interfaces for editing Yewdocs documents.

 It's possible to maintain text documents on a server and sync to any local device that supports Python (>= 2.7) and one of the common *nix shells.

-You can edit and manage any kind of text file, txt, rst, md, conf, etc. Yewdoc does have a slight prejudice towards Markdown for newly created documents but you can easily specify any format you wish.
+You can edit and manage any kind of text file, txt, rst, md, conf, etc. Yewdocs does have a slight prejudice towards Markdown for newly created documents but you can easily specify any format you wish.

 > This project is at a somewhat early stage and therefore is subject